Marco-Voegeli/SUPERCELLED/README.md

 # SUPERCELLED

-Bringing nonverbal communication to the virtual world
+Bringing non verbal communication to the virtual world